galaxyproject/training-material/topics/microbiome/tutorials/metatranscriptomics/content.md

     > 4. Has only bacteria been identified in our sample?
     >
     > > <solution-title></solution-title>
     > > 1.
-The file has 20 lines, including an header.
-Therefore, 14 taxons of different levels have been identified
+The file has 15 lines.
+Therefore, 15 taxons of different levels have been identified
     > > 2.
 We have access: kingdom (`k__`), phylum (`p__`), class (`c__`), order (`o__`), family (`f__`), genus (`g__`), species (`s__`), strain (`t__`)
     > > 3.
 In our sample, we identified:
-    > >     - 3 genera: Coprothermobacter, Acetivibrio
+    > >     - 2 genera: Coprothermobacter, Acetivibrio
-    > >     - 3 species: Coprothermobacter proteolyticus, Acetivibrio thermocellus
+    > >     - 2 species: Coprothermobacter proteolyticus, Acetivibrio thermocellus
     > > 4.
 The analysis shows indeed, that only bacteria can be found in our sample.
     > {: .solution }
     {: .question}